NPWR INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that NET Power Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-NEW YORK, May 19, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against NET Power Inc. (“NET Power” or “the Company”) (NYSE: NPWR) and certain of its officers.
+NEW YORK, May 26, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against NET Power Inc. (“NET Power” or “the Company”) (NYSE: NPWR) and certain of its officers.

 Class Definition